A Homeless Kitten That Is Neither Male Nor Female Has Been Discovered For The First Time In History

 "We carried out a procedure to look for sex organs but there’s nothing apparent inside or out"

-The kitty, Hope was originally brought in with her mother and three siblings by a busy family
+The kitty, Hope, was originally brought in with her mother and three siblings by a busy family

-The manager, Beni Benstead also added saying:
+The manager, Beni Benstead, also added:

 Hope is immunized and chipped, according to the manager.
-So you can drop your thoughts about this cat in the comments section below.
+So, you can drop your thoughts about this cat in the comments section below.